 DOILY: At first this innocent item looks just like a table protector, but if someone actually tries to put a wet glass on it or place an ashtray on it, the creator will instantly turn into Attila the Hun and say such things as, “How COULD you??!!” and, “Are you CRAZY?
 I worked for weeks on that!”
 Use doilies at your own peril.

 CAT: A non-mechanical device used for unraveling afghans, unwinding skeins, and keeping the crocheters lap warm while working.
 Although very efficient at its job, a cat requires daily maintenance in the form of light stroking every day.

 DOG: Another non-mechanical device that is used for chasing down balls of thread and putting tooth-mark engravings in wooden hooks.
 A very high-maintenance item that does not store easily.

-COMPUTER: An electronic device that provides a wealth of crocheting information, until you realize that you are spending more time at the computer acquiring information than you are actually crocheting!
+COMPUTER: An electronic device that provides a wealth of crocheting information, until you realize that you are spending more time at the computer acquiring information or playing games with than you are actually crocheting!

 HOUSEWORK: A mythological rite that was performed by some women in the BC era (BC = Before Crochet).
 Some believe that it may have had something to do with a device called a “vacuum,” which was kept in a closet now occupied by yarn.

 CHRISTMAS: A valid excuse to crochet something.